actan999/edb_assignment/README.md

 Please use your personal Github token to call Github REST API in '10 - Download from Github API'.
 You can supply your token to variable, 'access_token'.

-You may reproduce the conda virtual environment by installing the
+You may reproduce the conda virtual environment by installing the packages listed in the environment.yml file.